-Bitcoin is a decentralized, global digital payments network with its own native, digital currency (aka bitcoin or “BTC”)2 :
+Bitcoin is a decentralized, global digital payments network with its own native, digital currency (aka bitcoin or “BTC”)1 :

 The term “Bitcoin” can be confusing because it actually has two meanings:

-- bitcoin: (bitcoin with a lower case “b”), aka “BTC” or “XBT” is the native digital token or cryptocurrency awarded to miners for securing the Bitcoin network.
+- bitcoin: (bitcoin with a lower case “b”), aka “BTC” is the native digital token or cryptocurrency awarded to miners for securing the Bitcoin network.
 In return for investing energy and computing power, miners earn fees and BTC when a block is verified and sequentially added to the blockchain.
 The current block reward is 6.25 BTC per block (approximately $380,000 as of today)… However, the block reward is cut in half every 4 years on a pre-determined schedule… As of today, the next “halving” is scheduled for the spring of 2024.

 So, Bitcoin mining is the process of using specialized hardware and software to keep the Bitcoin network secure and create new bitcoin.

 Miners compete to verify 1 megabyte “blocks” of bitcoin transactions and record them on the Bitcoin blockchain approximately every 10 minutes.

 In return for securing the network, miners are awarded with bitcoins, aka “BTC”, the native digital cryptocurrency.

 How Can Bitcoin Mining Colocation Help With Renewable Energy Oversupply?